jzkarap/GoBlog/README.md

 GoBlog includes a script that will build an initial database, using sql.

 Users can view posts (most to least recent), in an index view which truncates posts over 300 characters in length, or view full-length posts in a single-post view.
+Posts include a title, a date created, a creator, a body of text, and a number of associated tags.

 Users can view all current accounts in database, along with post counts, and can view all posts by user.